tasmota/docs/docs/Lights.md

 ### Addressable LEDs
 Lights where each LED is individually controlled.
 In these lights it is possible to adjust each LEDs power, color and brightness, all just with the use of a single GPIO pin.

 WebUI shows hue, saturation and brightness sliders and power toggle for these lights.
-Red and green color may be mixed up (observed for clone of [Wemos RGB shield](WS2812B-RGB-Shield) using Tasmota 8.1.0).
+Red and green color may be mixed up (observed for clone of [Wemos RGB shield](WS2812B-RGB-Shield)).

 #### WS2812
-Any light using WS2811, WS2812b, WS2813 LEDs falls into this component.
-They're also commonly called Neopixel lights.
+These are also commonly called Neopixel lights.

 Configured in Tasmota by assigning `WS2812 (7)` component to its GPIO.